 - preventive care, screenings, imaging, and lab tests

 - medical equipment, such as walkers, wheelchairs, and oxygen

-Part B has a monthly premium of $144.60.
+Part B has a monthly premium.
 Deductibles and premiums are determined by the Centers for Medicare & Medicaid Services (CMS) and change each year.
-Part B premiums are higher for individuals with high income.
+Part B premiums are higher for individuals with high incomes.

 Part D (prescription drug coverage)